kscalelabs/kscale-humanoid-benchmark/README.md

 ```

 11. Commit the K-Infer model and the recorded video to this repository
-12. Push your code and model to your repository, and make sure the repository is public (you may need to use [git lfs](https://git-lfs.com))
+12. Push your code and model to your repository, and make sure the repository is public (you may need to use [Git LFS](https://git-lfs.com))
 13. Write a message with a link to your repository on our [Discord](https://url.kscale.dev/discord) in the "【🧠】submissions" channel
 14. Wait for one of us to run it on the real robot - this should take about a day, but if we are dragging our feet, please message us on Discord
 15. Voila!
 Your name will now appear on our [leaderboard](https://url.kscale.dev/leaderboard)

 ## Troubleshooting

-If you encounter issues, please consult the [ksim documentation](https://docs.kscale.dev/docs/ksim#/) or reach out to us on [Discord](https://url.kscale.dev/docs).
+If you encounter issues, please consult the [ksim documentation](https://docs.kscale.dev/docs/ksim#/) or reach out to us on [Discord](https://url.kscale.dev/discord).

 ## Tips and Tricks